 SR 436 (Semoran Boulevard) swings in a wide northwesterly arc from the airport and SR 528 (Beachline Expressway) southeast of town to US 441 northwest at Apopka and offers an alternative—although often busy—route to I-4.

-Air TravelThe Orlando area is served by two airports: Orlando International Airport (MCO), at SR 436 (Semoran Boulevard) and SR 528 (the Beachline Expressway), and Orlando Sanford International Airport (SFB) in Sanford, which serves commercial and private aircraft.
+Air TravelSeveral airlines serve the Orlando area using one of the city’s two airports: Orlando International Airport (MCO), at SR 436 (Semoran Boulevard) and SR 528 (the Beachline Expressway), and Orlando Sanford International Airport (SFB) in Sanford, which serves commercial and private aircraft.
 OIA, about 15 miles from both downtown and the tourist district, is a primary destination for many major domestic and international airlines.
-Serving more than 35 million passengers a year, it is one of the world's fastest growing major airports.
+Serving more than 35 million passengers a year, it is one of the world's fastest-growing major airports.
 Its four satellite terminals are linked to the main terminal by automated people movers, making it easy to navigate; a south terminal is planned to open by 2019.
+Use AAA, one of the top travel websites, to find cheap airfare to the Sunshine State.
 (Note: Orlando's tourist volume often leads to traffic congestion during peak vacation seasons.
-Allow plenty of transit time—coming and going—between the airport and your destination.)
+When planning your trip, allow plenty of transit time—coming and going—between the airport and your destination.)

 To reach downtown Orlando, follow Airport Boulevard north as it merges into SR 436.
 Though heavily traveled, SR 436 offers direct access to central, east and north Orlando via SRs 50 or 408 (toll).
 To reach the International Drive area, take Airport Boulevard to SR 528 (toll), then head west to SR 482, which intersects International just east of I-4.
 Take Airport Boulevard south to SR 417 (toll) to go to the Walt Disney World® Resort via SR 536 or to reach Kissimmee via US 17/92/441.